Shakshi3104/tfgarden/docs/docs/index.md

 # tfgarden

 Welcome!
-This is the documentation of **tfgarden** (TensorFlow model Garden for HASC), last updated June 12, 2021.
+This is the documentation of tfgarden, last updated August 4, 2021.

 ---

-The TensorFlow model Garden for HASC (tfgarden) is the repository of CNN models implemented for human activity recognition (HASC), like [tensorflow.keras.applications](https://www.tensorflow.org/api_docs/python/tf/keras/applications).
+The TensorFlow model Garden for Human Activity Recognition (**tfgarden**) is the repository of CNN models implemented for sensor-based human activity recognition, like [tensorflow.keras.applications](https://www.tensorflow.org/api_docs/python/tf/keras/applications).

 ## Usage